Updated: Sep 8

 LIFE clinic, inspired by Frantzky, can handle many of the basic medical needs of the village but when it comes to bigger health battles, myLIFEspeaks still has to rely on Haitian hospitals.
 Good medical care is hard to find in Haiti.
 Unlike in America, you aren’t guaranteed life-saving care or even basic medical necessities like IVs, oxygen, and around-the-clock check-ins.
 This is especially true if ignorance and prejudice are involved.

-One of the nurses had purposefully mislabeled his chart as "HIV positive", which wasn't true, leading to no one checking in on him overnight like they were entrusted to.
+One of the nurses had purposefully mislabeled his chart as "HIV positive", which wasn't true, which lead to no one checking on him overnight like they were entrusted to do.

 A horrific and unimaginable tragedy, at the hands of doctors who were trusted to provide care to a child in need.
-For more on exactly what happened, Mike Wilson wrote a detailed article about it here.
+For more on exactly what happened, myLIFEspeaks' CEO and Co-Founder, Mike Wilson, wrote a detailed article about it here.

 Frantzky’s legacy doesn’t end here.
 His life continues to speak and change the hearts and minds of those who hear his story.